StefanS-O/jupiterbroadcasting-hugo-mvp/README.md

 tbd

+### run for different Site

+`hugo server -D --config config.coderradio`

 ## Deployment

 Deployment is done with Github Actions, see workflow file in `.github/workflows/main.yml` At the moment it is only triggered when something in the `main` branch is changing, but it can also be set up to run at certain times.
-This would also enable scheduled publishing, since Hugo per default only build pages which have set `date` in frontmatter to <= now
+This would also enable scheduled publishing, since Hugo per default only build pages which have set `date` in frontmatter to <= `now`

 ## Credits